'The Geneva Watch Auction' organized by the prestigious Phillips auction house will be held from 11 to 12 November in Geneva.

 Well yes, this OMEGA from 1947 named 'Tourbillon 30 l' it's a beautiful piece of watchmaking history.

 In 1947 OMEGA created exactly twelve movements 'Caliber 30 I Tourbillon' diameter of 30mm only, to test them in the category 'wrist watches' in the tests carried out since Geneva, Neuchâtel and Kew-Teddington Observatory.
-Laboratory but also a stage that allowed watchmaking houses to show theirs know-how and expertise.
+Laboratory but also a stage that allowed watchmaking houses to show theirs know-how.

 The watches were tested in 5 positions at 3 different temperatures (4 ° C, 20 ° C and 30 ° C) for a period between 40 and 44 days, before being classified and certified.